Code-Institute-Submissions/Cryptograph/README.md

 Two landing images (SVG) were created for the Desktop vs. Table/Mobile responsive designs respectively using Adobe Illustrator.

-A The user is then presented with two options, to sign-in or sign-up.
-These screens were simply created for realism, they do not authenticate the user input although the email is evidently validated as per the Bootstrap specs.
+The user is then presented with two options, to sign-in or sign-up.
+These screens were simply created for realism, they do not authenticate the user input.

 The dashboard is then presented.
-For this project, it is assumed the user has already an open account and has entered their respective assets information which would include such information as; Coin, number of assets, purchase date, purchase value of coin, ROI percentage, methods of notification etc...
+For this project, it is assumed the user has already an open account and has entered their respective asset information which would include such information as; Coin, number of assets, purchase date, purchase value of coin, ROI percentage required, methods of notification etc...

 The graphs/data were presented in such a fashion that all elements are responsive to the viewport size.